 Effective Communication: Faculty and Students with Disabilities

-Tips for fully engaging students with disabilities
+Tips for faculty to fully engage students with disabilities

 Even students without diagnosed disabilities may be reluctant to participate verbally in class.
 Many accommodation strategies that promote effective communication with students who have disabilities can be integrated into how you design your courses as an application of the proactive approach called universal design (UD).